 A pay schedule refers to the date(s) and time periods when employers are legally required to pay their employees.
-California labor laws state that most employers must pay their employees no less frequently than semi-monthly, or twice a month.
+California labor laws state that most employers must pay their employees no less frequently than semi-monthly – which means twice a month.

 The California payday laws also say that one of these paydays must come on or before the 10th of the month, while the other must come on or before the 26th of the month.